hackattendant/Lane-Detection-Python/README.md

 ### 1. Distortion Correction
 #### Has the distortion correction been correctly applied to each image?

+The code for undistorting can be seen in cell 2
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this
 one: